 Step 1: made data backups of your Mac hard drive

 The easiest way is to use Time Machine.
 You can also clone your Mac hard drive to an external drive.
 Cloning is complementary to backup methods like Time Machine, and I encourage you to do so if you have extra portable drives.
 The goal is to ensure you can get up and make your Mac work again in minutes in case any system crash/errors during update.

 Step 2: create a bootable USB installer for macOS

 The USB installer allows you to quickly boot up your Mac just in case, especially when the Internet Recovery option isn't available to use.
-All you have to prepare is a USB flash drive with a capacity 8GB or larger because the file size of the macOS Sierra installer is 4.86 GB (and OS X El Capitan is 6.12 GB).
-Read this article or this article for how to make it.
+All you have to prepare is a USB flash drive with a capacity 8GB or larger because the file size of the macOS Sierra installer is 4.86 GB (and the latest High Sierra takes 14.3 GB).
+You can read this article for how to make it.

 Step 3: open MacBook case and replace HDD with SSD

 This is the key part that you need to be extra careful.
 Any mis-operation could damage your Mac.
 Fortunately, OWC has recorded a detailed instruction in this video.
 I highly recommend you watch it before you start.

 Once you finish the SSD replacement work, plug in the USB flash drive (with the bootable installer you made in Step 2) to your MacBook Pro.
 Now press the start button to turn on your Mac.
 Hold down the Option key as soon as you hear the reboot tone.
 Select the disk named "Install macOS High Sierra" and install the operating system to your MacBook Pro.
 After that, use Time Machine to restore all the data.
 Follow the instructions from OSXDaily.
 They are quite helpful.

 What is TRIM & do I need to enable it on my SSD Mac?